jbarrientos0730/The-B-Team/README.md

 As Nancy Sinatra said:

-> These boots are made for walking
+> These boots are made for walking,
-> And that's just what they'll do
+> and that's just what they'll do.
-> One of these days these boots are gonna walk all over you.

 ## How users can get started with the project
 Users can create an account on the Login page.
 From there, they can proceed to the Home screen and plan out a route in a new neighborhood or city using the input form + route buttons.